Vonage/vivid/docs/contributing.md

 #### All good, let's deliver

-When you happy with what you've done, please open a PR back to the `develop` branch.
+When you happy with what you've done, push your branch to your fork and open a PR back to the `develop` branch.
-You may specify reviewer if relevant.
+You may specify a reviewer if relevant.

-Done!
-Well, there probably will be some exchange of comments and fixes, but eventually your PR will be merged into the `develop` branch, which will eventually be taken to release branch and finally pushed to production.

----

-> Git usage note: in order to be able to push you code into the repo you need to have/setup an SSH keys.
-[This documentation](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) makes it a breeze.

----

 ## CI/CD and workflow